-- Students will receive report cards four times a year. - Interim reports will be sent at the midpoint of each marking period. - The final exam will count toward 1/5 of the final average. - Students illegally absent from a final exam will receive a grade of zero for the exam.
-This grade will be counted as 1/5 of the course grade. - Students may be exempt from a final exam if they maintain at least a 93 overall average and meet the 90% attendance requirement.
-Exemption is not available for State required exams: i.e. Regents Exams or Regents Competency Tests.
-Exemption is at teacher discretion.
+- Students will receive report cards four times a year. • - Interim reports will be sent at the midpoint of each marking period.
+The final exam will count toward 1/5 of the final average. • - • - Students illegally absent from a final exam will receive a grade of zero for the • exam.
+This grade will be counted as 1/5 of the course grade.